 Special Attributes for Island

 In addition to normal Custom Attributes and Predefined Aspects and Attributes provided by the compiler, the Elements compiler provides support for the special, attribute classes defined by the low-level Island RTL.
-In many cases, these attributes result in specific code or data generated in the executable to to adjust the compiler behavior.
+In many cases, these attributes result in specific code or data generated in the executable to adjust the compiler behavior.

 Windows only: Defines the parameters for the PE version resource.
 Assembly level attribute, has these properties which are the direct equivalent to their version property.

 property Copyright: String property Description: String property FileVersion: String property CompanyName: String property ProductName: String property LegalTrademarks: String property Title: String property Version: String

 For low level targets, this places a static field to be equivalent to a memory address, when reading from it or writing to it, it will directly write to that memory address.
 Takes 1 IntPtr parameter containing the memory address.